npct/rail/README.md

 UK Census to demonstrate the methods.
 A random sample of OD pairs from the national dataset is shown below.

+The case study region of West Yorkshire is used to subset the data.
+OD pairs with more than 50 people by any mode and with more than 50 people travelling by rail are shown below.

 # Transit routing

 # Discussion